Melkrewi/Artemia_franciscana_genome/README.md

 bwa mem -M -t 30 purged_clean.fa markers_first100.fa markers_last100_rc.fa > aligned_paired.sam
 ```
 Then scaffold using chromonomer:
 Initially, I think we should try without rescaffold.
-The linkage_map.tsv file is in this repository
+The linkage_map.tsv file is in this repository.
+Note: You need to make the output folder before running. (output_paired)
 ```
 module load bwa